 and broadcast a message to start the heart animation,

 after the character says, you're the best!

 Program the heart sprite to receive this message.

-Add a "when I receive" message, and make sure the "hearts" message is selected.
+and make sure the heart's message is selected.

-From the motion menu, add a "go to mousepointer" block above the "show" block, and select your
+From the Motion menu, add a go to mouse pointer block

-If you cannot see the heart sprite, add a "go to front" block.
+If you can't see the hearts sprite, add a go to front block.

 Click again to test.

 Choose a spot for the hearts to start

 by adding a change y block and adjusting the value